Pages

 AI, Costs, and the Myth of Inevitable Human Obsolescence

-For years, the AI narrative has been relentlessly linear and tinged with apocalypse: models get smarter, cheaper, and more capable — and humans get edged aside, role by role, sector by sector.
-Then came a headline (1) that disrupted the script.
+For years, the AI narrative has been relentlessly linear and tinged with apocalypse: models get smarter, cheaper, and more capable, and humans get edged aside, role by role, sector by sector.
+Then came a headline that disrupted the script.

 “Microsoft is limiting internal use of expensive AI coding tools as enterprise AI costs surge.”

 It sounded like a contradiction from the company that bet its future on AI, poured $80 billion into data centres, and plastered Copilot across every product it makes.
-But it was not a contradiction.
-It was a revelation.
+It was not a contradiction.
+It was a revelation, though, as we shall see, a more layered one than the headline suggests.

 The Economics Behind the Curtain

-Inside Microsoft's engineering divisions, Claude Code the AI coding assistant from Anthropic was not cancelled because it failed.
+Inside Microsoft’s engineering divisions, Claude Code, the AI coding assistant from Anthropic, was not cancelled because it failed.
 It was cancelled because it succeeded too well.
-Engineers used it relentlessly, and token-based billing, where every prompt, every agentic loop, every code-generation cycle cost real money, ballooned into millions of dollars for a single team.
-The cancellation deadline is June 30, 2026.
+Rolled out to roughly 5,000 engineers in the division behind Windows, Microsoft 365, Outlook, Teams and Surface, it reached usage rates of 84 to 95 percent within months.
+Engineers used it relentlessly, and token-based billing, where every prompt, every agentic loop, every code-generation cycle costs real money, ran to an estimated $500 to $2,000 per engineer per month.
+The internal memo set a cancellation deadline of June 30, 2026.

-The collective result: for many enterprise tasks, AI is now more expensive than humans.
+The collective result stands nonetheless: for many enterprise tasks today, undisciplined AI usage is more expensive than the humans it was meant to augment.
 The promise was frictionless efficiency.
-The reality is that when thousands of employees use frontier models without discipline, the economics invert.
+The reality is that when thousands of employees use frontier models without governance, the economics invert.

 Does This Slow the Replacement of Humans?